Read Mathematical Techniques in Finance Tools for Incomplete Markets Second Edition Ales Cerný 9780691141213 Books

 This book does not require a heave maths background.
 As always, the more the better, however, you can easily make great use of this book only with an understanding of simple calculus like derivatives and integrals.
 A basic understanding of linear algebra will also prove beneficial.

-• This is a great little book.
+If you are looking for a book that will explain important concepts in finance, then this book is exactly what you are looking for. - This is a great little book.
 I would put it in my category of 'original' books on quant finance, which includes books written by Paul Wilmott, Mark Joshi, Rick Osband and Neftci.

 The reason being that the author uses a more informal style than most quant books and is very hands-on.
 If you're interested in understanding quant models and eventually applying them in the real world, then this is the kind of book you want.
 If you're looking for mathematical beauty and formalism, then look elsewhere.